julsraemy/phd/src/loud.md

 ### Web Annotation Data Model

-The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) is a W3C standard that provides an extensible and interoperable framework for creating and sharing annotations across various platforms.
+The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) is a World Wide Web Consortium (W3C) standard that provides an extensible and interoperable framework for creating and sharing annotations across various platforms.
 It defines relationships between resources using an RDF graph, which includes the `annotation`, a web resource, the `body`, and the `target`.
 This model allows a single comment to be associated with multiple resources.

 Here is an example of machine-generated annotations in a IIIF setting.
 The JSON-LD snippet represents an `AnnotationPage` that contains one or more annotations related to a particular IIIF resource.